Arc Brief · Methodology

 The generation prompt includes:

-• A requirement to lead with APAC consequences, not global context
+• A requirement to lead with APAC consequences, not global context — US or European stories appear only when they carry direct, named consequences for the region

 • Category-specific search guidance and story-size hierarchy (e.g. hyperscaler capital commitments above $1B take priority over smaller announcements in the Data Centers category)